The Frog and the Ox: Versions of the fable

-Each princeling wants his royal retinue;

-Each count his squires.
-And so it goes.

 Two similar stories existed in Greek sources but were never adopted in the rest of Europe.
 There is a quatrain in Babrius concerning an earthworm that envied the length of a snake and burst in two while stretching itself to equal it.
 This is number 268 in the Perry Index.
 In the other fable, numbered 371 by Perry, a lizard destroys itself in a similar way.
 The moral given is that 'This is what happens to someone who competes with his superiors: he destroys himself before he can equal them.'

+There are also African variations on the theme, including one related among the Fon people of Benin in which a frog competes similarly against an ox until it bursts.
+The moral of this tale is that ambitions should be kept moderate.
+In some other communities there are proverbs based on such stories, as for example, "The frog imitated the elephant and burst" in Kirundi and in Amharic; and in the Chewa language of Zambia, simply "The proud frog burst open" in an attempt to seem more than he was.

 Artistic uses

 The fable was a favourite in England and was put to popular use on 18th century china by the Fenton pottery and in the 19th century by the Wedgwood pottery.
 This was on its Aesop series of coloured plates, signed by Emile Lessore in the 1860s.
 Minton's pottery also used the fable on a series of Aesop tiles a little later.
 In France a biscuit porcelain figure group illustrating the fable was issued by the Haffreingue porcelain factory at Boulogne between 1857–1859.
 The ox is modeled lying on the ground and looking down at the frog directly in front.

 Other uses have been the appearance of the fable on stamps during the centenary of La Fontaine's death in 1995.
 In France it was on one of a strip of six 2,80 franc stamps, each illustrating a different fable; in Albania the fable appears by itself on the 25 leke stamp and as part of the over-all design of the 60 leke commemorative.
 Then on the 400th centenary of La Fontaine's birth in 2021, Hungary featured it on the four-stamp commemorative sheet designed by Zsolt Vidák.

 Among the composers who have set the fable are the following: